Malice (character): Anthropomorpho Malice

-Later during the Infinity War when Adam Warlock's evil persona Magus attempted to conquer the universe, he used the alien species Anthropomorpho to create evil doppelgangers of Earth's heroes, Sue included.
-In order to subdue Susan the alien took the form of Malice, and Sue was only able to defeat the doppelganger by absorbing her into her own mind and incorporate its evil into herself.
-That boost allowed the negative aspect of Malice to regain control temporarily.
+During the Infinity War when Adam Warlock's evil persona Magus attempted to conquer the universe, he used the alien species Anthropomorpho to create evil doppelgangers of Earth's heroes, including Invisible Woman.
+Invisible Woman defeats the doppelganger by absorbing it into her mind, which reawakens the Malice persona.

-Eventually, the Invisible Woman's son Franklin Richards expelled Malice from her mind and into his own.
-Later Sue and Franklin joined their minds to force Malice out of Franklin and into the mind of the Dark Raider, an insane alternate universe counterpart of Mister Fantastic, however the Dark Raider managed to control and negate Malice's influence.
-Malice was apparently soon destroyed when the Dark Raider died shortly thereafter in the Negative Zone.
+The Invisible Woman's son Franklin Richards expels Malice from her mind and into his own.
+Franklin and Invisible Woman force Malice out of himself and into the mind of the Dark Raider, an insane alternate universe counterpart of Mister Fantastic who manages to control and negate Malice's influence.
+Soon after, Malice is destroyed when the Dark Raider dies in the Negative Zone.

-The Malice persona was briefly resurrected by the Psycho-Man when he collaborated with the mysterious Quiet Man who had been nurturing a grudge against the Fantastic Four for years.
-The Quiet Man had a crush on Sue before she met Reed but never had the nerve to talk to her.
-He hoped to use Malice's ruthlessness to make Susan act uncharacteristically violent in order to encourage judges in court to take her children away.
-However, Sue eventually overcame the worst of the programming, and the Psycho-Man subsequently removed Malice's influence when Sue threatened to use that anger against him.